 The modern Icelander is a stylish, tech-savvy and well-informed creature.
 However, the ties to old traditions and superstitions are strong and there are a number of things that seem normal in Iceland that might look strange to an outsider.
-So to prepare you for your Iceland trip we‘ve collected some of the customs and habits particular to our little island.
+So to prepare you for your Iceland trip we’ve collected a list of Icelandic customs and habits.

 In spite of being a rather casual society, there are a lot of rigidly upheld traditions in Iceland, especially when it comes to food.
 The most prominent one of these is the Thorrablot.
 The old Norse month of Thorri is celebrated throughout Iceland in January – February when families, or even whole counties, get together and eat traditionally prepared food like boiled sheep’s head, pickled ram’s testicles and fermented shark.
 Luckily preservation methods in Iceland have improved and we no longer need to pickle or ferment our food in order for it to keep, but Thorrablot is a lovely way to see friends and family and pay tribute to the old ways and our ancestors.